dd-consulting/About_Sam_GU/README.md

 | Predictive Modeling using R | Learners will develop predictive modeling skills to identify trends and gain insights for strategic decision-making.
 This course offers practical applications of predictive analytics and machine learning, empowering learners to apply statistical methods to business data for a competitive edge. | Predictive Analytics, Data Science, Statistical Modeling, Forecasting, Anomaly Detection, Business Insights, R | Lecture: 12 Optional lab: 12 | <a href="https://sg.linkedin.com/in/zhan-gu-27a82823"><img src="misc/img_AI_course.webp" alt="Predictive Modeling using R" width="100"></a> |
 | Statistics and Analysis for Business Decisions | Learners will explore statistical analysis techniques for business applications, covering hypothesis testing, regression, and probability.
 Using R programming, participants will gain hands-on experience interpreting statistical data to inform business decisions, making this course essential for those seeking data-driven insights. | Statistics, R Programming, Probability, Regression, Business Analytics, Hypothesis Testing, Simulation, Confidence Intervals, Data-Driven Decision Making | Lecture: 12 Optional lab: 12 | <a href="https://sg.linkedin.com/in/zhan-gu-27a82823"><img src="misc/img_AI_course.webp" alt="Statistics and Analysis for Business Decisions" width="100"></a> |
 | Statistics and Analysis for Business Decisions (Bootcamp) | Designed for business professionals, this bootcamp covers statistical analysis using R, focusing on descriptive analysis and data visualization.
 With a mix of lectures and hands-on workshops, learners will analyze data and derive actionable business insights. | Statistics, Data Science, R Programming, Data Visualization, Statistical Analysis | Lecture: 8 Optional lab: 8 | <a href="https://sg.linkedin.com/in/zhan-gu-27a82823"><img src="misc/img_AI_course.webp" alt="Statistics and Analysis for Business Decisions (Bootcamp)" width="100"></a> <a href="https://sg.linkedin.com/in/zhan-gu-27a82823"><img src="misc/img_AI_course.webp" alt="Statistics and Analysis for Business Decisions (Bootcamp)" width="100"></a> <a href="https://sg.linkedin.com/in/zhan-gu-27a82823"><img src="misc/img_AI_course.webp" alt="Statistics and Analysis for Business Decisions (Bootcamp)" width="100"></a> |

 ---

-# 4. Research Interests and Aspirations [TBD]

-Research Areas:

-- Applied AI for business and financial services.

-- AI in health and education (specifically in ASD research).

-Current Research Projects: Provide short summaries for ongoing projects, such as:

-- AI + ASD Research: Developing AI-based interventions to support individuals with autism.

-- Generative AI: Exploring how generative models can be used in finance and healthcare.

-- GitHub Repositories: Embed a link to your GitHub repositories (e.g., GitHub Repositories) where you share open-source projects.

----